RafaelBelo14/ListReposInJavaAndroidStudio/README.md

 # List Repositories of GitHub using Retrofit

-#### Request à API Github
+#### Github API Requests

-Os request's à [API](https://docs.github.com/en/rest/reference/search#search-repositories) do Github foram realizados através do [Retrofit](https://square.github.io/retrofit/)
+All[API](https://docs.github.com/en/rest/reference/search#search-repositories) requests were made using [Retrofit](https://square.github.io/retrofit/)

-#### Como correr o programa?
+#### Run program

-1. Instalar Android Studio
+1. Install Android Studio
-2. Fazer download do repositório
+2. Download this project
-3. Instalar emulador no Android Studio
+3. Install an emulator for Android (in Android Studio), or just plug your Android phone
-4. Correr a app :thumbsup:
+4. Run the app :thumbsup: